-Any car used for TCC or PE must be fitted with the panels described in Articles 15.4.7 and 15.4.8 of the F1 Technical Regulations.
+Any car used for TCC or PE must be fitted with the panels described in Articles 15.4.7 and 15.4.8 of the F1 Technical Regulations of the relevant year.

-Any car used for TPC must be fitted with the panels described in Article 15.4.7 of the F1 Technical Regulations.
+Any car used for TPC must be fitted with the panels described in Article 15.4.7 of the F1 Technical Regulations of the relevant year.

-- 22.5 No competitor may carry out more than 15,000km of TCC during a calendar year. - 22.6 No TCC may take place : - a) Whilst a Championship Event is taking place.

-- b) With more than one car per day at any such test. - c) Before 09.00 or after 18.00 on any day at any such test. - d) On any track located outside Europe without the agreement of the majority of teams and the FIA. - e) During the month of August except under (h) below. - f) Prior to 1 February. - g) Between 1 February and the start of a ten day period which precedes the start of the first Event of the Championship of the same year with the exception of three team tests of no more than four consecutive days duration, carried out on sites within Europe and approved by the FIA for Formula 1 cars.
-[Note : The number of tests will be reduced to two in 2016]

-One day, from any of these tests but no less than 20 days before the start of the first Event of the Championship, must be set aside for testing of wet-weather tyres.
-Arrangements for this day of testing will be made by the appointed tyre supplier in full consultation with the teams and the FIA.

-- h) Between the start of a ten day period which precedes the start of the first Event of the Championship and 31 December of the same year with the following exceptions : - i) Two team tests of no more than two consecutive days duration carried out on circuits within Europe where an Event has just taken place, such tests commencing no less than 36 hours after the end of the relevant Events.

-Each team must allocate at least two of the above days for young driver training tests.
-No driver who has competed in more than two F1 World Championship races may take part in such tests and all drivers must be in possession of an International A Licence.
+- 10.5 No competitor may carry out more than 15,000km of TCC during a calendar year. - 10.6 No TCC may take place: - a) Whilst a Championship Event is taking place. - b) With more than one car per day at any such test. - c) Before 09.00 or after 18.00 on any day at any such test. - d) On any track located outside Europe without the agreement of the majority of teams and the FIA. - e) During the month of August except under (h) below. - f) Prior to 1 February. - g) Between 1 February and the start of a ten day period which precedes the start of the first Event of the Championship of the same year with the exception of two team tests of no more than four consecutive days duration, carried out on sites within Europe and approved by the FIA for Formula 1 cars. - One day, from any of these tests but no less than 20 days before the start of the first Event of the Championship, must be set aside for testing of wet-weather tyres.
+Arrangements for this day of testing will be made by the appointed tyre supplier in full consultation with the teams and the FIA. - h) Between the start of a ten day period which precedes the start of the first Event of the Championship and 31 December of the same year with the following exceptions: - i) Two team tests of no more than two consecutive days duration carried out on circuits where an Event has just taken place, such tests commencing no less than 36 hours after the end of the relevant Events. - Each team must allocate at least two of the above days for young driver training tests.
+No driver who has competed in more than two F1 World Championship races may take part in such tests and all drivers must be in possession of an International A Licence. - ii) In consultation with the teams and the appointed tyre supplier, the FIA shall organise 25 car days of testing for the sole purpose of providing the Supplier with the chance to test improvements to the design of their tyres. - iii) If a team declares that one of its current race drivers is to be substituted by a driver who has not participated in an F1 race in the two previous calendar years, one day of TCC will be permitted between the start of a ten day period which precedes the start of the second Event and the last Event of the Championship.
+The following must be observed: - Any such day may only be carried out by the new driver and may not take place on a circuit hosting a race in the current Championship year. - Any such day may only take place within a period 14 days prior to the substitution and 14 days after the substitution has taken place.